Join us for a virtual meetup on Zoom at 8 PM, July 31 (PDT) about using One Time Series Database for Both Metrics and Logs 👉🏻 Register Now

 vector --config-toml demo.toml

-This configuration will write data from the demo_logs source into both public.logs table in GreptimeDB and z3294clox11alog_test-public.logs table in GreptimeCloud while processing data with the test Pipeline.
+This configuration will write data from the demo_logs source into both public.logs table in GreptimeDB and my_database.logs table in GreptimeCloud while processing data with the test Pipeline.

 Viewing Data